gabPicard/Tensor-Library/README.md

 matrix[1] = 1
 ```
 Here, all lines will be filled with 0 by default, but we set the entire middle line as 1.
-> Note: As mentionned before, you can only do this if you call the dub-dimension in order.
+> Note: As mentioned before, you can only do this if you call the sub-dimension in order.
 I changed here a line, but I am not able to change a column.
 To do so, we will have to use the *partial_filing* function that we will discuss later

 The addition and substraction functions also work by default.
 You can simply use the mathematical symbols:
 ```python